Introduction

 implementing control measures identified by risk assessments to reduce risks to the lone worker to a tolerable level

-not allowing any activities, including any research activities, to be carried out by lone workers where the risk assessment identifies that there is a significant risk of injury that can only reasonably practicably be controlled by having two or more people in attendance when that activity is performed.
-This applies regardless of where that work is to be carried out
+not allowing any activities, including any research activities, to be carried out by lone workers where the risk assessment for that activity identifies that there is a significant risk of injury that can only reasonably practicably be controlled by having two or more people in attendance when that activity is performed.
+This applies regardless of where or when that work is to be carried out

 Responsibilities

-The Vice-Chancellor (VC) has the overall day to day responsibility for health and safety matters at the University.
+Council has delegated the day to day responsibility for health and safety matters to the Vice-Chancellor (VC).
 The VC delegates responsibility for undertaking aspects of these duties through line management and identified roles.
 The following people are identified as having responsibility for managing lone working issues in those areas, and for those relevant persons, that fall under their control:

 Heads of Department and Directors of Professional Services